Operation Anaconda: Battle of Takur Ghar

 The SEAL fire team, Mako 30, was picked up by an MH-47 Chinook helicopter, at 23:23 on 3 March.
-However, the Chinook experienced engine difficulties, and new MH-47s were dispatched to replace the original helicopters.
-This delay meant that the SEALs could not be inserted into the LZ east of the peak until 02:30 on 4 March, which did not allow enough time to reach the peak before daylight.
-Blaber was notified that the SEALs were forced to insert on the peak in order to fulfill the order to infil Mako 30 that night.
-Nail 22, an AC-130H Spectre, reconnoitered the peak, and, seeing no enemy activity, declared the mountain top secure.
+However, the Chinook experienced engine difficulties and new MH-47s were dispatched to replace the original helicopters.
+This delay meant that the SEALs could not be inserted into the landing zone east of the peak until 02:30 on 4 March, which did not allow enough time to reach the peak before daylight.
+Blaber was notified that the SEALs were forced to insert on the peak to fulfill the order to infil Mako 30 that night.
+Nail 22, an AC-130H Spectre, reconnoitered the peak, and, seeing no enemy activity, declared the mountaintop secure.
 It was then called away to support other troops before the Chinook arrived.

 At approximately 03:00, the Chinook attempted to land atop the mountain.
 As they approached, the pilots and SEALs observed tracks in the snow and other signs of recent human activity.
 As they discussed a possible mission abort, the helicopter was met with effective RPG fire.
-Two Rocket Propelled Grenades slammed into the helicopter, shutting down one of its engines, the electric system, and the hydraulic systems and causing Petty Officer First Class Neil C. Roberts to fall out of the open ramp.
-Razor 03 attempted to return and retrieve him, but the damage prevented proper control and the helicopter was forced to crash-land in the valley below, approximately 4 miles away.
-Razor 04 returned to the peak in an attempt to rescue Roberts, offloading Mako 30.
-The team came under immediate fire, and Air Force combat controller Technical Sergeant John A. Chapman was seriously injured, along with two Navy SEALs.
-Mako 30 was forced off the peak due to the heavy fire and damage done.
-The Ranger quick-reaction force located at Bagram Air Base and led by Captain Nate Self, was called in to search for the SEAL who fell out of the helicopter, now alone on top of the mountain.
+Two Rocket Propelled Grenades slammed into the helicopter, shutting down one of its engines, the electric system, and the hydraulic systems.
+Petty Officer First Class Neil C. Roberts had fallen out of the open ramp as the pilot had taken evasive actions.
+They first attempted to return and retrieve him, but the engine damage prevented proper control and the helicopter was forced to crash-land in the valley below, approximately 4 miles away.
+The SEAL team Mako 30, regrouped and was ferried by nearby units to another Chinook to go back to Takur Ghar and search for Roberts.
+The AC-130 was then directed to attack the large groupings of enemy combatants currently exposed on top of the mountain, one to three minutes before the Mako 30 was scheduled to arrive.
+When the Chinook dropped off the SEALs back on top of the mountain, they came under immediate fire, and Air Force combat controller Technical Sergeant John A. Chapman was seriously injured, along with two Navy SEALs.
+Mako 30 was forced off the peak due to the heavy fire, and believing him to be dead, left Technical Sergeant Chapman behind on the mountain, wounded, but alive.
+The Ranger quick reaction force (QRF) force located at Bagram Air Base and led by Captain Nate Self, was called in to search for the SEAL who fell out of the helicopter and Technical Sergeant Chapman, both of whom had been left behind on top of the mountain.